Danish low emission zones

 Heavy-duty diesel-powered vehicles were responsible for approximately half of the harmful particle pollution in the largest cities in Denmark.
 In order to address this problem, the Danish Parliament passed in 2006 an act allowing the four largest cities in Denmark to introduce low emission zones.

-Low emission zones mean that heavy-duty vehicles either have to meet the stipulated Euro standards or install particle filters.
-Particle filters must remove a minimum of 80% of particles in the diesel engine exhaust.
+Low emission zones mean that heavy-duty vehicles and vans either have to meet the stipulated Euro standards or install particle filters.

 Cities with low emission zones

 Low emission zones are implemented and in force in Copenhagen (and Frederiksberg), Aarhus, Odense and Aalborg.
 For information about low emission zones in other European countries please visit www.urbanaccessregulations.eu.